The online Comment window has expired

 • Default_avatar

-CheukNing Li almost 4 years ago
+CheukNing Li about 4 years ago

 I am a worker in district 2 and I support Councilmember Kalb and Councilmember Bas' Resolution Urging California Governor Gavin Newsom To Issue A Moratorium On Ellis Act Evictions During The Covid-19 State Of Emergency And Urging The California Legislature To Repeal The Ellis Act.
 A moratorium on Ellis Act evictions should be included during these uncertain times.
 It is critical that Oakland takes this stance to ensure we can stay in our homes, especially during this state of emergency.
 Thank you.